haraldweber1975/beautiful-jekyll/_posts/2018-08-21-markdown-test.md

 **Error:** This is an error box.

 ## Abbreviations
-Let's see if the abbreviation for HTML will work
+Let's see if the abbreviation for HTML will work.
+Simply hover over the HTML text.

 *[HTML]:Hyper Text Markup Language